Jeffrey Fleisher

 Jeffrey has explored these issues through a number of projects on the eastern African ‘Swahili’ coast, investigating urban polities and rural settlements that date to the 7th- to 16th-centuries AD.
 The ancient Swahili of the eastern littoral are often cast solely as Islamic merchant entrepreneurs, living in elaborate stone-built towns (stonetowns), and seeking to accumulate prestigious overseas goods.
 His work has sought to place this powerful minority and their elite spaces in wider context, through investigating the lower ranking, non-elite majority (in both the countryside and town), and by contextualizing elite urban spaces within the larger spatial practices of the town.
 His work on rural and non-elite parts of the Swahili world focused on Pemba Island, Tanzania, where he conducted survey and excavations from 1999-2006 (partly in collaboration with Adria LaViolette and Bertram Mapunda).
 This research has sought to show how these people participated in and were important to the multiple scales of the Swahili world: in coastal towns, the regional political economy, and the Indian Ocean world.

-Jeffrey's current research project, funded by the NEH, is a collaboration with Kathryn de Luna (Georgetown) and Matthew Pawlowicz (Virginia Commonwealth Univ.) in the Kafue River floodplain in southwestern Zambia.
-This project builds on his previous efforts to better integrate archaeological and historical linguistic research and data.
-The project aims to reconstruct the cultural history of mobility in a region considered beyond the frontiers of surrounding kingdoms and states.
+In 2014, he began working in Zambia, in the Kafue River floodplain in southwestern Zambia.
+The Bantu Mobility Project, funded by the NEH and NSF, is a collaboration with Kathryn de Luna (Georgetown), Matthew Pawlowicz (Virginia Commonwealth), and Abigail Stone (Illinois State).
+This project builds on his previous efforts to better integrate archaeological and historical linguistic research and data (see Fleisher and Wynne-Jones 2012; de Luna and Fleisher 2019).
+The project has worked to reconstruct the cultural history of mobility in a region considered beyond the frontiers of surrounding kingdoms and states.
 The region is punctuated by mounded settlements from the 8th to 15th centuries AD that indicate long-term settlement as well as a subsistence economy that was linked to multiple forms of mobility.
 Language shift and human migration have long served as explanations for the expansions of language families and populations in sub-Saharan Africa.
-This project will be the first to study human mobility in such demographic histories as a historical problem in its own right, capturing the motives and contingencies that shaped changing forms of and ideas about mobility and, as a result, actually changed the pace and path of the larger expansion process.
+This project is the first to study human mobility in such demographic histories as a historical problem in its own right, capturing the motives and contingencies that shaped changing forms of and ideas about mobility and, as a result, actually changed the pace and path of the larger expansion process.
 Such research on human mobility is only feasible with the creation of an interdisciplinary archive linking archaeological, ecological, ethnohistorical, and historical linguistic data.

 COURSES